OliverCodez/VerusPay/readme.txt

 > **Requires: WooCommerce 2.1+**

+- Download the latest release for WordPress here: https://github.com/VerusCoin/VerusPay/releases/latest/
-- Build a WordPress plugin zip: Download source or clone, into a folder called "veruspay-woocommerce" or similar.
+- Build a WordPress plugin zip: Clone the source into a folder called "veruspay-woocommerce" or similar.
 Zip that folder and upload as a plugin within WordPress.
+NOTE: if you download a Zip from Github you will need to extract the folder within, then create a zip from that folder before installing.

 This plugin extends WooCommerce, adding the ability to accept cryptocurrency payments in Verus Coin (VRSC) using either an on-store wallet daemon (best for VPS or dedicated hosting stores) or manually configured VRSC addresses (best for shared hosting stores).